FERPA & Confidentiality

 Though the law is continually being interpreted in the courts, the college has developed the following general guidelines for the SMC community.

 - Student records may be viewed by college officials for college business.
 Instructors, advisers, deans, or department chairs may review a student’s academic records, such as courses taken and grades earned.
 Such access is limited to those with a legitimate educational interest in the student’s record.
 Viewing information for personal reasons is a violation of the student’s privacy rights.

 - Because FERPA gives students the right of access to their official educational records, information may be disclosed to the individual student.
 In the case of phone calls, however, you should not release information unless you are certain that the caller is the student.

 - Student data may not be disclosed to third parties unless the student provides a written statement permitting release.
-This prohibition includes the student’s parents unless the student is a dependent as defined for federal income tax purposes.
+This prohibition includes the student’s parents.

 - Information may not be released to government officials (including those from law enforcement agencies) without a written release from the student or a court order.
 Any subpoenas or court orders for student academic records should be referred to the Registrar’s Office.

 - When in doubt, information should not be released.
 For example, if a caller needs to know where a student is because of an emergency, never look up a student’s class schedule and give it out.
 Instead, refer the caller to Public Safety personnel, who will locate the student if they determine the call is legitimate.

 - The posting of grades is not permitted, unless it is done with some system of codes that adequately prevents the identification of the students.
 Faculty should also avoid the practice of leaving graded exams or papers in an area to be picked up by students.